feenkcom/gt4gemstone-old/doc/bareGemStoneInstalation.md

 $ export GT4GEMSTONE=`pwd`
 $ ./setupEnvGemstone330Bare.sh
 ```
-The script `setupEnvGemstone330Bare.sh` dowloads all required dependencies and sets the environmental variable `$GT4GEMSTONE` to point to the folder `gt4gemstone`.
-This variable needs to be accessible from within the running stone.
-This could require restarting the stone and tye netldi service.
+The script `setupEnvGemstone330Bare.sh` dowloads all required dependencies and sets the environmental variable and configures the instalation scripts.

 ## Load the code within the stone.